Search This Blog

 St Peter's Girls' and Infants school, built 1869 and extended.
 Photo ©Colin Groves and used with permission.

-Other School Staff Or Educational Professionals Not Already Mentioned:
+Other School Staff Or Educational Professionals Not Already Mentioned a short selection only:

 Thomas Andrews schoolteacher 1798.
 Unknown School.